simonmichael/hledger/hledger/Hledger/Cli/Commands/Register.md

                             description closest to DESC -r --related              show postings' siblings instead
-     --invert               display all amounts with reversed sign --sort=FIELDS          comma-separated list of fields used to sort transactions
-  -w --width=N              set output width (default: terminal width or
+     --invert               display all amounts with reversed sign --sort=FIELDS          sort by: date, desc, account, amount, absamount, or a comma-separated combination of these.
+For a descending sort, prefix with -.
+(Default: date) -w --width=N              set output width (default: terminal width or
                             $COLUMNS). -wN,M sets description width as well.
      --align-all            guarantee alignment across all lines (slower)